Skip to main content

 Deep-Dive Questions

-Two filters.
-First, is the testosterone genuinely and consistently low (two morning samples, attention to SHBG and free T)?
-Second, are there clearly fixable upstream drivers (sleep, weight, alcohol, sleep apnea, opioids, depression) that should be addressed first?
+We use two filters.
+First, we check whether the testosterone is truly and consistently low (two morning samples, attention to SHBG and free T).
+Second, we look for clearly fixable upstream drivers (sleep, weight, alcohol, sleep apnea, opioids, depression) that should be addressed first.
 If both filters point to TRT and the patient understands the trade-offs (long-term commitment, fertility, hematocrit monitoring), we prescribe.
 If either filter is uncertain, we optimize the upstream drivers and recheck before committing.

 Some patients do well on TRT for years and stay on it.
 Some find that the symptoms they hoped TRT would solve do not improve, in which case we discontinue.
 Some want to restart endogenous production to attempt conception.
 There are protocols (HCG and/or clomiphene during a taper and after) that can help, but the timeline to full endogenous recovery is variable and sometimes incomplete after long-term TRT.
 This is part of the conversation we have before starting.